-What is Through the Night?
+What is “Through the Night?”

-What does it even mean to sleep through the night?
 The problem with that question is that it varies based on a child's age and weight.
 It also depends on how you define through the night.
-In the realm of clinic sleep research, though the night is defined as 5-7 hours of uninterrupted sleep.
-For most parents sleeping though the night means sleeping from bedtime until morning time without needing any help.
+In the realm of clinical sleep research, though the night is defined as 5-7 hours of uninterrupted sleep.
+For most parents, sleeping through the night means sleeping from bedtime until morning time without needing any help.
 In my work with families I have seen a parent feel their child is sleeping through the night, even if there are night wakes to eat.
-But since baby goes right back to sleep, they don't really count it as a wake up.
-On the other hand, some parents count going in to replace a pacifier as a wake up.
+But since baby goes right back to sleep, they don't really count it as a wake-up.
+On the other hand, some parents count going in to replace a pacifier as a wake-up.

 How Long a Baby Can Sleep